 Word World wishes you “a happy Fall full of WordBuilding!”

 This is one of my favorites and a favorite of nearly everyone who has used it according to the Hap Palmer website.
-I used Learning Basic Skills Through Music in my Early Childhood class, and I enjoyed it as much as the children.
+If you are interested in ordering this, you can go to Hap Palmer’s website by clicking on this link: Learning Basic Skills Through Music.
+I used this in my Early Childhood class, and I enjoyed it as much as the children.
 These learning songs are great action songs as well that help get out the wiggles out of restless students.
 Here is a list of the songs: